pydanny/pydanny.github.com/posts/2012-07-28-django-update-view-no-slug.rst

 :tags: python, django, howto
 :category: django

 Today I wanted to use the Django Class Based View (CBV) UpdateView but without a slug identifier in the URL.
 For example, instead of ``/profiles/pydanny/`` I would go to ``/my-crazy-profile/``.
-Also, I need to force authentication.
+Also, I needed to force authentication.

 I've done this with Django functional views a few times times, but today I did it in Django.
 This is what I did: